A limited liability company (LLC) with two or more members is a multi-member LLC (MMLLC).

 - Commit fraud, such as misrepresenting the business, lying on loan applications, or continuing to run a company that can’t pay its debts.

-- Fail to keep adequate records, such as financial records or minutes from meetings.
+- Fail to keep adequate records, such as legal documents, financial records, or minutes from meetings.

 Here are a few other drawbacks of multi-member LLCs: